gloomyTofu/old-portfolio-site/_posts/work/2019-01-01-gawkbox-community.md

 ASSESSMENT:

 After releasing the feature into the wild, we'll collect data and user feedback.
 For the Flair System, success would mean an increase in retention and in-app purchases.
 If successful, we'll iterate on the idea, enhancing the feature to be included in chat or as a reward in our leveling system.
-If not, we'll reprioritize and adapt to needed changes quickly.
+If not, we'll reprioritize and adapt to changes quickly.